 The important thing is to know within the force, what you want to train, how to train it and not to "mix" in your resistance training, since many times out of ignorance, an endurance athlete train in the wrong way in terms of loads, number of repetitions, breaks and exercises indicated.

 It is not the same to want to improve in muscular hypertrophy, as in maximum strength or RFD (force applied to movement).

-For this we can use new technologies as a speed encoder (Tforce, Speed 4 Lift ...) or if you don't have it, work with the effort character (CE) which is the subjective perception of how many repetitions you leave without doing until muscle failure as in Badillo (2017).
+For this we can use new technologies such as a speed encoder (Tforce, Speed 4 Lift ...) or in case you don't have it, work with the effort character (CE) which is the subjective perception of how many repetitions you leave without doing until muscle failure as in Badillo (2017).

 Our general recommendations for strength training based on a literature review and your own experience as coaches are as follows:

 Do not neglect Plyometric training,

 It is a very important part of Flanagan and Comyns (2008) training.